-Gabon is to lead the battle to save Africa’s last remaining forest elephants by creating one of the continent’s best-armed and most effective anti-poaching units.
+In 2011, over 30 freshly slaughtered elephant carcasses, killed by poachers for their ivory, were discovered in one of Gabon’s nature reserves.
+The country is now leading the battle to save Africa’s last remaining forest elephants by creating one of the continent’s best-armed and most effective anti-poaching units.

-In the light aircraft were Dr Mike Fay, conservationist and technical director of the ANPN, and Norbert Pradel, the reserve’s warden.
-It was on the park’s extensive grasslands that they spotted their first elephant – dead, with its tusks savagely ripped from it.
-‘We spotted one carcass, then another, and another, and within minutes we realised that something was very wrong,’ says Fay, who was one of the key players in the creation of Gabon’s national park network in 2002.
-‘We shifted from random to surveillance flight mode and within an hour had detected more than 30 fresh carcasses, all dating from the last three or four months.’
+In the light aircraft were Dr Mike Fay, conservationist and technical director of the ANPN (Agence Nationale des Parcs Nationaux), and Norbert Pradel, the reserve’s warden.
+It was on the park’s extensive grasslands that they spotted their first elephant: dead, with its tusks savagely ripped from it.
+“We spotted one carcass, then another, and another, and within minutes we realised that something was very wrong,” says Fay, who was one of the key players in the creation of Gabon’s national park network in 2002.
+“We shifted from random to surveillance flight mode and within an hour had detected more than 30 fresh carcasses, all dating from the last three or four months.”
 Fay realised instantly that what they were seeing was only ‘the tip of the iceberg’.
-He added: ‘We knew there must be scores more in the forest that we could not see from the air.
-In my professional opinion, there will have been hundreds killed at this reserve this year.’
+He added: “We knew there must be scores more in the forest that we could not see from the air.
+In my professional opinion, there will have been hundreds killed at this reserve this year.”

 Dr Richard Ruggiero, head of the US Fish and Wildlife Service’s Africa and Asia programmes, recently visited Gabon’s national parks.
 He said: “Armed poachers with far superior weapons have opened fire several times in the last year on national parks staff.
 If the forest elephant and the other rainforest wildlife in Gabon, such as gorillas, chimpanzees and mandrills, are to survive, a concerted effort will be needed by both national and international agencies.
 President Bongo has taken the initiative.
 Now it is up to the international community to support him”.